jasync-sql/jasync-sql/README.markdown

 - check the **What is missing** piece
 - send a pull request with specs

-This project is freely available under the MIT licence, use it at your own risk.
+This project is freely available under the Apache 2 licence, use it at your own risk.